Lynn Jones Johnston

-Literary agent repping journalists, thought leaders, fire breathers, truth tellers, healers, teachers, moms, dads & more.
-They're good people.
+Literary agent repping journalists, thought leaders, fire breathers, truth tellers, healers, teachers & more.
 She/Her

 Bethany C. Morrow @BCMorrowFriendly reminder: if you're tweeting in support, it's always a capital B.